pingcap/tiunimanager-ui/README.md

 ## Getting Started

-First you need to ensure that there is a local or remote TiUniManager server available to provide API services.
+First, you need to ensure that there is a local or remote TiUniManager server deployed via tiup-em available to provide services.

 ### Prerequisites